 If you’re a Bloody Mary fan, you are going to love this tomato pie!
-We’ve taken the flavors of the classic cocktail and transformed it into a savory pie that features our tangy horseradish cheddar.
+We’ve taken the flavors of the classic cocktail and transformed it into a savory pie that features our rich aged cheddar.
 This is a great dish to serve year-round, but it will be especially welcome on a summer spread since it’s the perfect spot to use up the abundance from tomato gardens.
 While heirloom tomatoes are preferred here, any tomato is going to shine in this dish.
 Don’t skip the draining step, since wet tomatoes will lead to the dreaded soggy bottom!

 1 Pie Crust (use your favorite homemade, or purchase an all-butter pre-made crust)

 3 tomatoes, sliced and drained (see note below for draining instructions)

 1 T Horseradish (or more to taste)

 1 t Worcestershire sauce

 3-5 dashes hot sauce (to taste)

 2 T chopped herb blend of Italian parsley, sage, basil and thyme